 Research on mental health beliefs and behaviors

-The primary component of my research trajectory applies a cultural sociology lens to contextualize long-term trends in mental health and treatment in the United States.
-I focus on changing understandings and beliefs at the macro level and how they influence individuals’ behaviors and decision-making
+My primary line of research applies a cultural sociology lens to contextualize long-term trends in mental health and treatment in the United States.
+I focus on changing understandings and beliefs at the macro level and how they influence individuals’ behaviors and decision-making.

 My other research on mental health uses the National Health Interview Survey to assess trends in psychological distress and treatment-seeking behaviors.